Ice skating & Ice Bumper Cars

 Queenstown has a covered ice arena located in the Queenstown Gardens, providing fun for all ages and abilities.
-Have a go at ice skating, or even ice hockey.
-The ice hockey season runs through winter and summer and the local team the Southern Stampede have a very loyal following!
+Have a go at ice skating, ice hockey or their brand new ice bumper cars.
+The ice hockey season runs through winter and the local team the Southern Stampede have a very loyal following!

 Skiing or snowboarding

-With four ski resorts within 90 minutes of downtown, Queenstown is the perfect place to let you kids experience the snow for the first time and kids under five years of age ski free at The Remarkables and Coronet Peak.
+With four ski resorts within 90 minutes of downtown, Queenstown is the perfect place to let you kids experience the snow for the first time and this year kids under 10 years of age ski free at The Remarkables and Coronet Peak.
 You just might be amazed at how fast your kids pick it up!

 Discover our wildlife

-Get close to wildlife at the wildlife park and working farms across Lake Wakatipu.
+Get close to wildlife at the Kiwi Birdlife Park and working farms across Lake Wakatipu.
 In Queenstown you have the chance to meet a real-life dinosaur, the tuatara, or get up close and personal with brand new spring lambs, highland cattle, llamas and deer.

 Ice, Ice Baby